This website may contain affiliate links and advertising so that we can provide recipes to you. Read my privacy policy.

 Simple ingredients that combine to create magic in the slow cooker.
-You are going to love this easy way of getting better than take out at home.
+You are going to love this easy way of making your favorite Asian-inspired meals.
+Follow the recipe card below for exact measurements.

-- Chicken Breasts: Skinless, boneless and cut into one inch cubes.
+- Chicken Breasts: Skinless boneless chicken cut into one-inch cubes.

 - Cornstarch: This will create that crispy outside.

-- Vegetable Oil: To fry the chicken in before slow cooking.
+- Vegetable Oil: To fry the chicken before slow cooking.

-- Hoisin Sauce: This sweet and salty sauce can be found in the asian aisle with the soy sauce, and other asian sauces.
+- Hoisin Sauce: This sweet and salty sauce can be found in the Asian aisle with soy sauce, and other Asian sauces.

-- Soy Sauce: Can use regular or low sodium with great results.
+- Soy Sauce: Use regular or low-sodium with great results.

-- Brown Sugar: Adds a bit of sweet to combat the heat.
+- Brown Sugar: Adds a bit of sweetness to combat the heat.

 - Garlic: A necessary ingredient for this incredible chicken.